gwmatthews/wanikani-flashcards/README.md

 ## How to use

 - Copy .csv files to wanikani-flashcards directory and then run `./makecards.sh filename.csv`
-- For a4 paper run `./makecards.sh filename.csv a4`
+- For a4 paper run `./makecards.sh -p a4 filename.csv`
+- The following opitons require vocabulary items and Part of Speech as column 5:
+  - `./makecards.sh -o verbs filename.csv` prints only the ichidan and godan verbs
+  - `./makecards.sh -o nouns filename.csv` prints only the nouns
+  - `./makecards.sh -o adjectives filename.csv` prints only the adjectives

 ## Bug reports and contributions